alchimya/iOS-SpriteKit-TextureAtlasAnimation/README.md

 ![ScreenShot](https://raw.github.com/alchimya/iOS-SpriteKit-TextureAtlasAnimation/master/screenshots/RedBaron.gif)

 # Introduction
-Inspired from an interesting tutorial read on RayWenderLich (http://www.raywenderlich.com/45152/sprite-kit-tutorial-animations-and-texture-atlases) about Animations and Texture Atlases, I decide to develop an utility class (SKNode sublass) to achive this behavior in an EZ Way!
+Inspired from an interesting tutorial, read on RayWenderLich and written by Tony Dahbura (http://www.raywenderlich.com/45152/sprite-kit-tutorial-animations-and-texture-atlases) about Animations and Texture Atlases, I decide to develop an utility class (SKNode sublass) to achive this behavior in an EZ Way!